What is the best monitor for remote work in 2026?

 The Verdict: Which Monitor Should You Buy?

-- For most remote workers: Get the Dell UltraSharp U2723QE ($629) β best overall with 4K, USB-C hub, and excellent colors
+- For most remote workers: Compare the Dell UltraSharp U2723QE — 4K, USB-C hub, and strong office ergonomics

-- For maximum productivity: Get the LG 34WN80C-B ($450) β ultrawide replaces dual monitors
+- For maximum productivity: Compare the LG 34WN80C-B — ultrawide workspace without a center bezel